-A.B.
-Kyazze is a British-American writer and photographer.
-For 18 years she worked with humanitarian aid organisations such as Refugees International, Oxfam, Save the Children and the British Red Cross.
+More background: for 18 years she worked with humanitarian aid organisations such as Oxfam, Save the Children and the British Red Cross.
 She travelled to more than forty countries documenting humanitarian crises and efforts to rebuild or prepare for future disasters.
-Her work took her to Angola, where Into the Mouth of the Lion is set, as well as the Democratic Republic of Congo, Darfur (Sudan), Uganda, Ethiopia, Indonesia, Nepal, India and many other countries across Africa, Asia and the Balkans.
+Her work took her to Angola, where Into the Mouth of the Lion is set, as well as the Democratic Republic of Congo, Darfur (Sudan), Uganda, Ethiopia, Indonesia, Nepal, India and many other countries across Africa, Asia and Southern Europe.

-She was long listed for the Mslexia Women’s First Novel Prize in 2017.
+She was encouraged to find that she was long-listed for the Mslexia Woman’s First Novel Prize 2017.